1. Introduction

 9.1.
 Equality of opportunity is regulated by Acts of Parliament and related Codes of Practice.
 These are detailed in Appendix 1.

 9.2.
-The Public Sector Equality Duty (PSED) was created by the Equality Act 2010, and replaces the race, disability and gender equality duties.
+The Public Sector Equality Duty (PSED) was created by the Equality Act 2010, and replaced the race, disability and gender equality duties.
 Technical Guidance is available from the Equality and Human Rights Commission to explain the needs of the PSED, outline the requirements of the Equality Act 2010, and the specific duty regulations and provide practical approaches to complying with the Public Sector Equality Duty in England, Scotland and Wales.

 Appendix 1 – Legislative Framework